plexus/chestnut/README.md

 [![Clojars Project](http://clojars.org/chestnut/lein-template/latest-version.svg)](http://clojars.org/chestnut/lein-template)

-A Leiningen template for a Clojure/ClojureScript app, featuring a great dev setup (browser-connected REPL, live code reloading), easy deployment (generate optimized uberjar, run with Foreman).
+A Leiningen template for a Clojure/ClojureScript app based on Om, featuring a great dev setup, and easy deployment.

-Contains a starting point for using Om.
+For smooth development you get instant reloading of Clojure, ClojureScript, and CSS.
+A browser-connected REPL is also included.

+For deployment you get uberjar support, meaning you can get all your code compiled, optimized, and packaged in a single executable JAR file.
+It also contains the necessary artifacts to work on Heroku out of the box.

 This README may describe unreleased features.
 Please compare the version number on Clojars to the changelog below, and check the README in your generated project for instructions pertaining to your version.

 ## Usage